-Relating to Status Category Value Obligation Reference Tender periods Covered procurements & ≥\$680,000 ≥\$9.584 million procurements suppliers suffi minimum time vide the following minimum timeframes for covered s, bearing in mind the principal requirement to provide icient time to prepare and submit a response.
-These eframes also apply to covered procurements using a panel or procurement list.
+Relating to Status Cate gory Value Obligation Reference Tender periods Covered procurements @ ≥\$680,000 ≥\$9.584 million procurements suppliers suffi vide the following minimum timeframes for covered bearing in mind the principal requirement to provide cient time to prepare and submit a response.
+These minimum so apply to covered procurements using a procurement panel or ist.
 PBD-2019-05 Enforceable Procurement Provisions 10 calendar days If you require the goods or services urgently, or If you are procuring commercial goods or services that are routinely for sale to businesses for non-government purposes, or If you have published an OAM within the previous 12 months for substantially similar goods or services and stated in that OAM that a further OAM will be published, or If you have included a notice of the procurement in an annual procurement plan published on NSW eTendering at least 40 days before publishing the OAM.
 25 calendar days In all other circumstances.
-Tender periods Non-covered procurements Any tenders, e.g. c low longer timeframes for complex and/or high value construction works that involve significant design / warrant longer tender periods.
-Market Approaches Guide ٢ > \$100 million Infrastructure onsider the timing benchmarks provided by Australia for procurements > \$100 million that involve onstruct, PPPs or alliance delivery models.
+Tender periods Non-covered procurements Any ow longer timeframes for complex and/or high value tenders, on works that involve significant design elements may warrant periods.
+Market Approaches Guide \$100 million Infrastructure nsider the timing benchmarks provided by Australia for procurements > \$100 million that involve design PPPs or alliance delivery models.
 Infrastructure Australia: Efficiencies in Major Project Procurement Volume 1

-Relating to Status Category Value Obligation Reference Tender periods Non-covered < \$100 million - g minimum timeframes are recommended for s < \$100 million: Market Approaches Guide procurements No set period Where there is a genuine urgent need attached to the procurement, including in response to a critical issue or emergency.
+Relating to Status Cate egory Value Obligation Reference Tender periods Non-covered procurements Ê < \$100 million The following minimum timeframes are recommended for procurements < \$100 million: Market Approaches Guide No set period Where there is a genuine urgent need attached to the procurement, including in response to a critical issue or emergency.
 10 calendar days • Where the tender is included in the agency's published procurement plan on NSW eTendering with details of the procurement, the timing of the approach to market and advice on how to obtain tender documentation.
-Where the goods and services are available through a panel contract, standing offer or prequalification scheme recognised by the NSW Government. • Where the approach to the market is part of recurring procurement arrangements undertaken by the agency.
-25 calendar days In all other cases where the tender is published on NSW eTendering.
-30 calendar days In all cases where the tender is not published on NSW eTendering.
-Tender extensions Any extend tender periods only if late addenda or exceptional es impact tenderers' ability to meet the initial deadline. \$ Any You must apply the same tender extension period to all prospective tenderers, including for covered procurements.
-Addenda Any closing date. ot issue tender addenda within five working days of the If this is not possible, you should consider extending the d by at least five working days.
+Where the goods and services are available through a panel contract, standing offer or prequalification scheme recognised by the NSW Government.
+Where the approach to the market is part of recurring procurement arrangements undertaken by the agency.
+25 calendar days In all other cases where the tender is published on NSW eTendering .
+30 calendar days In all cases where the tender is not published on NSW eTendering .
+Tender extensions Any tend tender periods only if late addenda or exceptional impact tenderers' ability to meet the initial deadline.
+82 Any y the same tender extension period to all nderers, including for covered procurements.
+Addenda Any t issue tender addenda within five working days of the closing not possible, you should consider extending the tender period by orking days.